jack1243star/nixos-customization/README.md

 2. Replace `/etc/nixos/configuration.nix` and run `nixos-rebuild switch`.

-3. Use 'passwd jack1243star' to give a password.
+3. Use `passwd jack1243star` to give a password.

 4. Download your favorite wallpaper and run `feh --bg-fill /path/to/imagefile`.